CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 </div>

  ***<div align="center">Amazon elastic compute cloud (EC2)</div>***

-The AWS service provides access to virtual servers.
+ ***<div align="center">📙 Host traditional applications, full access to the OS</div>*** The AWS service provides access to virtual servers.
 It's highly flexible, cost-effective, and quick (secure, compute rezible capacity).
-AWS builds and secure the datacenters, puchase and install sesrvers, and the servers are online and ready to use
+AWS builds and secure the datacenters, puchase and install sesrvers, and the servers are online and ready to use.
+With EC2 instances you are responsable for patching your instances when new software packages come out, setting up the scaling of those instances as well as ensuring that you've architected your solutions to be hosted in a highly available manner.
 * Multitenancy: sharing underlying hardware between virtual machines. is manage by AWS